shiiyan/my-tech-blog/src/how-index-work-in-sql-range-search.md

 ## TL;DR

+- Rule of thumb: index for equality first then for ranges.

 ## What are SQL indexes

 SQL indexes are just like a book's table of contents, which links a chapter title to its contents by page numbers.
 Like the table of contents, SQL indexes are sorted too.
 Technically speaking, SQL indexes have a sortable B-Tree (balanced search tree) structure.